magento-hackathon/cli-plugin-list/README.md

 - Detect easily in which way a plugin interfere with a method (before, around, after)

 # Installation
+This package is not yet hosted on GitHub.
+To use it, add the repository to your composer configuration:

+`composer config repositories.cli-plugin-list vcs git@github.com:magento-hackathon/cli-plugin-list.git`

+Next, install the extension using composer:

 `composer require --dev magentohackathon/clipluginlist`